 Long and tall

 for “Yes or No” questions

-For more info regarding the Arabic alphabet and how to learn Arabic online,
+For more info about clothing and how to learn Arabic online,

-you can download the Arabic learning app Kaleela application to learn Arabic the right way.
+you can download the Arabic learning app Kaleela to learn Arabic the right way.